Heliopolis style: Examples

-The Heliopolis suburb is the only example of this unique architectural style, and is still very well preserved.
+The only examples of this unique architectural style are found in the suburb of Heliopolis, where they are still very well preserved.
 The Heliopolis style is represented there by a large ensemble of buildings in a wide area with the historic form-language.
 The Heliopolis Palace, originally a grand hotel opened in 1910 and now a presidential palace, is an exceptional example.

 Architects practicing at the time in this style included Charles Ayrout and Henry Habib Ayrout.